 2. Can I obtain a quote through my current insurance broker?

 Yes.
 The IMA Health Plan can only be quoted and sold through any properly licensed and appointed insurance agents and brokers in Illinois.
 Interested insurance agents and brokers may contact the IMA or visit the obtain a quote page for instructions.
-Also, an interactive Broker Q&A Forum was conducted on November 12, 2019, and below is a link to access that recording.
+Also, below is a link to a recently conducted interactive Broker Q&A Forum.

 .Click to View the Broker Q&A Forum Webcast